Louisiana Voices Educator's Guide

 Resources

 Find below resources helpful for Unit VIII lessons.
-Specific resources are also listed in individual lessons.
-More resources may be found online in the Louisiana Folklife Recommended Reading List and the Louisiana Folklife Bibliography.
-Resources marked with an asterisk (*) are available from the CARTS Catalog 800/333-5982.
+More resources may be found online in the Louisiana Folklife Bibliography.

 DiSalvo-Ryan, DyAnne.
 City Green.
 William Morrow, 1994.
 A girl works with neighbors to create a community garden.
-Grades K-4, $16.*
+Grades K-4.

 Green, Archie.
 Only a Miner.
 University of Illinois Press, 1972.
 A classic occupational folklore text that teachers and older students would find useful.

 Gregory, H. F., and Donald W. Hatley, eds.
 1992.
-Splittin' on the Grain: North Louisiana Crafts.
-Alexandria, LA Museum of Art.
-In many Louisiana libraries.
+Splittin' on the Grain: North Louisiana Crafts Alexandria, LA Museum of Art.

 Gundaker, Grey, ed.
 Keep Your Head to the Sky: Interpreting African American Home Ground.
 University Press of Virginia, 1998.
 Teacher resource.